lolyhop/ml-email-search/docs/ML_Design.md

 ## **4. Validation Schema**
 To validate our model building process and prevent data leakage:
-- We split the dataset into training (80%), validation (10%), and test (10%) subsets by unique email IDs.
+- We split the dataset into training (80%), validation (10%), and test (10%) subsets by unique email Message-IDs;
-- Synthetic queries are only generated for the training and validation sets.
+- Additionally, we implement a temporal split where training data comes from earlier time periods and test data from later periods to simulate real-world deployment conditions;
-- During training, emails and their corresponding synthetic queries are paired, and cross-validation is used to tune hyperparameters.
+- During training, emails and their corresponding synthetic queries are paired, and cross-validation is used to tune hyperparameters;
-- For each experiment, we ensure no query or email overlap across train and test sets.
+- For each experiment, we ensure no query or email overlap across train and val/test sets;
-- Embedding leakage is prevented by re-initializing query generators for each fold.

 ## **5. Baseline Solution**
 For our baseline solution, we will test two model architectures: